Connect with others who understand.

 1. Specialists for Adults Can Be Hard To Find

-Doctors don’t fully understand how adults are affected by this motor neuron condition, even among adults with the more common type 3 SMA.
+Doctors still don’t know a lot about how SMA affects adults, even those with the more common type 3 SMA.
 A small study published in the Orphanet Journal of Rare Diseases focused on 25 adults or family members of adults with type 3 SMA in Australia.
-Researchers found that these participants often faced major gaps in health care and perceived low value for the health care they received, meaning they felt that the care they received wasn’t the best.
+Researchers found that many of the participants had trouble getting good care and felt that the care they received wasn’t the best.

-People unsatisfied with their health care said they met doctors and nurses who knew little about SMA.
+People unsatisfied with their healthcare said they met doctors and nurses who knew little about SMA.
 Other adults with stable symptoms of SMA weren’t motivated to seek care.
-For these reasons, many participants stopped using the health care system.
+Because of these issues, many adults in the study stopped going to the doctor altogether.

 2. Later-Onset SMA Requires Multidisciplinary Care

-Children diagnosed with SMA may not be an effective program to support their transition from pediatric to adult care.
+Children diagnosed with SMA may not always get help moving from pediatric to adult care.
 Finding and getting to a specialist or clinic that offers multidisciplinary care for adults with SMA can be difficult.
-Multidisciplinary care is a team approach to health care, where doctors, therapists, and nurses work together to manage a person’s care.
+Multidisciplinary care is a team approach to healthcare, where doctors, therapists, and nurses work together to manage a person’s care.

 3. Adults Have Fewer Approved Treatment Options

-Nusinersen (Spinraza) and risdiplam (Evrysdi) are the only U.S. Food and Drug Administration (FDA)-approved medications for the treatment of SMA in adults as well as children.
-However, a gene replacement therapy known as onasemnogene abeparvovec-xioi (Zolgensma), which works by replacing a missing or defective gene, was approved for babies with SMA and is now being tested in phase 3 trials for adults.
-These phase 3 trials assess the safety and effectiveness of this new treatment in a larger group of people.
+Nusinersen (Spinraza) and risdiplam (Evrysdi) are the only U.S. Food and Drug Administration (FDA)-approved medications for the treatment of SMA in adults and children.
+However, a gene replacement therapy known as onasemnogene abeparvovec-xioi (Zolgensma) was approved for children aged 2 or younger with SMA.
+It works by replacing a missing or faulty SMN1 gene.
+Scientists are now testing it in clinical trials for older people with SMA to see if it’s safe and effective.

 Researchers are beginning to focus on finding effective treatments for adults living with SMA.
 There are several other clinical trials — recently completed, ongoing, or planned — to study the safety and effectiveness of new treatments in adults with SMA.